jeremyckahn/chitchatter/README.md

 ### API Configuration

-**Note: The API server is completely optional.** Chitchatter works without any API server - users can connect and communicate using only fallback TURN servers.
-The API configuration described below is available for deployments that want to provide enhanced connectivity features.
+**Note: The API server is completely optional.** Chitchatter works without any API server - users can connect and communicate without TURN relay servers if their collective network conditions allow for it.
+The API configuration described below is available for deployments that want to provide enhanced connectivity features for users in a wider variety of network conditions.

 Chitchatter uses a hybrid approach for WebRTC configuration: